gpolic/kmeans-excel/README.md

 # More info
-This is a k-means clustering implementation in VBA.
-The script is based in the work of bquanttrading, https://quantmacro.wordpress.com/

-It is implementing David Arthur and Sergei Vassilvitski k-means++ algorithm, which chooses the initial centroids. https://theory.stanford.edu/~sergei/papers/kMeansPP-soda.pdf
+This is implementing David Arthur and Sergei Vassilvitski k-means++ algorithm, which chooses the initial centroids. https://theory.stanford.edu/~sergei/papers/kMeansPP-soda.pdf

 The example dataset in kmeans.xlsx is IRIS from UC Irvine Machine Learning Repository: https://archive.ics.uci.edu/ml/datasets.html